nabinpakka/WRF-HRRR-parser/README.md

 # Grib Parser and Decoder

 ## Overview
-This project is designed to parse and decode grib files from byte data.
+This project is designed to parse and decode WRF-HRRR weather grib2 files from byte data.
-The messages are first parsed via the byte data to extract the important values, then decoded.
+The messages are first parsed via the byte data to extract the important values, then decoded based on the documentation provided NOAA.
 Parsing the byte data currently takes the most time and to be improved.

-An implementation in C++ will come soon.
+Current version uses cython to decode the data, reducing the the taken by pygrib significantly.

 ## Prerequisites
 - [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) should be installed on your system.